How to Upload Music Videos to YouTube

 For an up-and-coming music act, or a band trying to build a following, there are few better avenues of free promotion than YouTube.
-Uploading a video to YouTube, which has more than 1 billion users, gives artists a huge audience, as well as insights about that audience.
+Uploading a video to YouTube, which has more than one billion users, gives artists a huge audience as well as insights about that audience.

 First, you'll need a YouTube account.
-If you have a Gmail address or Google account, you've already got a YouTube account, you just have to sign in using your Google log-in and password.
-One of the benefits of the Google-YouTube integration is the potential boost from Google's search results, where YouTube videos rank highly.
+If you have a Gmail address or Google account, you've already got a YouTube account; you just have to sign in using your Google log-in and password.
+One of the benefits of the integration of Google and YouTube is the potential boost from Google's search results, where YouTube videos rank highly.

 Once you're signed in to your YouTube account, all you need to do to upload your video is click the Upload button on the top right of the page, add a description, and you're all set.
-Easy, right?
-In theory, yes.
+It's easy in theory.
 But there are some rules you should know before adding content to YouTube.

 The Rules for Uploading Videos

 Make sure you only upload videos which you own, or which you hold the publishing rights for.
 The last thing you need is to have your brand new YouTube channel suspended for copyright violations before it attracts any visitors.

 Ensure your video follows both YouTube's Terms of Service and its Community Guidelines.
 Videos containing violent, pornographic, threatening or hateful content are against the Community Guidelines, and YouTube will shut you down if you break these rules.
 You can use the embeddable YouTube player to put videos on your own website, but don't try to alter the player itself.
 That's also against YouTube's Terms of Service.

 Depending on which mobile device you have, you can upload videos to YouTube using either its mobile app or YouTube's mobile site, similar to the process for uploading from a desktop or laptop computer.
 YouTube and Google add new features all the time, so be an active participant and know how any rule changes or new features could hurt or help your band's visibility.

 Getting Helpful Tips From YouTube